Lanning Roper

 Lanning Roper (4 February 1912 – 22 March 1983) was an American landscape architect and writer who studied and lived in England.

-Life
+Early life and education

 He was born in West Orange, New Jersey, the son of Willet Crosby Roper (1877–1966), an investment banker, and Florence Emily née Eveleth (1874–1961).
 His maternal grandfather William Hartley Eveleth (1840–1922) was the Superintendent of the college grounds for Harvard University and Radcliffe College.
 Roper received an honors degree in Fine Arts from Harvard University in 1933.